ZGIS/sentinel-2-id-generator/README.md

 When they have:

-- the same acquisition tim
+- the same acquisition time
 - the same footprint
 - ... tbd

 ## Image versions

-Images might be re-processed by ESA using a different version.
+Images might be re-processed by ESA using a different software version.
 The version should be reflected in the id.